What Are the Major Types of Mesothelioma Cancer Cells?

 - Biphasic tumors make up the remainder of cases (20-30%), according to the ACS.

-- The National Cancer Institute (NCI) notes that mesothelioma cell types can be identified under the microscope as tissue (pathology) or as cells within a fluid (cytology).
+- The National Cancer Institute (NCI) notes that mesothelioma cell types can be determined under a microscope through what is called a cytologic exam.

 Mesothelioma Histology and Determining Cell Type